Abstract

 We found that in spreading fibroblasts, DLC1 KO globally augments contractility, as illustrated by a robust increase in SFs and FAs (Figure 1).
 Evaluation of F-actin dynamics immediately after spreading, when global contractility levels are still low, reveal that DLC1 KO fibroblasts rapidly assemble a wider contractile lamella than WT cells, suggesting aberrant increase of myosin-based contractility already at an early stage of spreading (Figure 2A).
 One hour after cell plating, when cells are well spread but still retain an isotropic shape, we observed a global increase in contractility in DLC1 KO versus WT cells (Figure 3B).
 On a timescale of multiple hours after spreading, when WT cells break symmetry, display polarized cell migration episodes, and finally adopt a contractile state leading to a spindle morphology, we find that DLC1 KO cells transition directly to the contractile phenotype without being able to polarize (Figure 2C,D).
 Thus, DLC1 loss of function leads to a global increase of aberrant contractility.

 We had previously shown that REF52 fibroblasts display a wide band of RhoA activity that correlates with the lamellar contractile myosin network during spreading (Martin et al., 2016, 2014).
-We found that DLC1 KO leads to a global increase in RhoA activity throughout the cell, without however markedly modifying the spatial band of RhoA activity (Figure 3A,B).
+We found that DLC1 KO leads to a global increase in RhoA activity throughout the cell, without however markedly modifying the spatial band of RhoA activity at the lamellum (Figure 3A,B).
 Similar results were observed when cells were allowed to further polarize and assemble a robust actomyosin cytoskeleton (Figure 3C,D).
 Further, we observed that mild DLC1 expression, that can still mostly be titrated by FAs and the PM without spilling out into the cytosol, is already able to strongly downregulate global RhoA activity levels (Figure S2B).
-We propose that DLC1 regulates global levels of RhoA activity at steady state, rather than spatially patterned RhoA activity pools as observed in protrusive edges and filopodia (Fritz et al., 2013; Machacek et al., 2009; Pertz et al., 2006), in the lamella (Martin et al., 2016, 2014) or at the cytokinetic furrow (Basant and Glotzer, 2018; Bement et al., 2015b).
-Note that the classic genetic perturbation paradigm cannot be used to study more subtle functions of DLC1 at FAs because long-term loss of DLC1 function results in cells being locked in a state of excessive contractility.
+These findings suggest that in spread cells, DLC1 mainly sets the overall baseline of RhoA activity, while the spatial distribution of RhoA activation, such as observed at the lamellar band observed in spreading cells, appears to be maintained by other, spatially restricted GEFs/GAPs that control localized RhoA pools at protrusive edges and filopodia (Fritz and Pertz, 2016b; Machacek et al., 2009; Pertz et al., 2006), within the lamella (Martin et al., 2016, 2014).
+Similarly, additional GEFs/GAPs might be specifically spatio-temporally regulating the cytokinetic furrow (Basant and Glotzer, 2018; Bement et al., 2015).
+Note that the classic genetic perturbation paradigm is only of limited value to study the dynamic regulation of Rho by DLC1 at FAs because long-term loss of DLC1 function results in cells being locked in a state of excessive contractility.

 Materials and methods